Medically reviewed by Kristin Hall, FNP

 Diarrhea.
 Diarrhea can develop during the first few weeks of treatment with sertraline.
 If you have diarrhea after using sertraline, make sure to consume lots of fluids to avoid becoming dehydrated.

 Dry mouth.
 You might experience dry mouth while using sertraline.
 This can be treated by chewing sugar-free gum, drinking water frequently, avoiding cigarettes and making an effort to breathe only through your nose.

 Sexual side effects.
 Sertraline is one of several antidepressants that can cause sexual side effects, such as difficulty getting an erection and a reduced libido.
 Some men find it more difficult to orgasm after starting sertraline.

 Sertraline is also linked to several serious side effects.
-These side effects occur rarely and only affect a tiny percentage of people who use sertraline, however, they are worth mentioning.
-Rare side effects of sertraline include:
+These side effects occur rarely and only affect a tiny percentage of people who use sertraline.
+However, they’re important to know about if you’re prescribed this medication.

 Overall, sertraline is a safe and effective medication.
 It’s been used for decades to treat a range of conditions with few cases of significant side effects.